 How did this project get started?
 What inspired you?

 Ever since the first-generation iPad Pro came out in 2015, I’ve wanted to use it to create my own comic.
-Unfortunately after buying the Apple Pencil I discovered I was no artist.
-Also, I didn’t really have any idea for a comic.
-It was only four years later after seeking help for depression that I had an idea for my comic.
-The idea for the main character “Depressed Kiwi” was easy enough as I’m from New Zealand and the Kiwi is our native bird.
+Unfortunately, after buying the Apple Pencil, I discovered I was no artist.
+Also, I didn’t really have any ideas for a comic.
+It was only four years later, after seeking help for depression, that I had an idea for my comic.
+The idea for the main character, “Depressed Kiwi,” was easy enough as I’m from New Zealand and the Kiwi is our native bird.
 It also helps that they are super cute.

 Why did you choose uMake to create this project?

-With my comic idea underway, I still had the issue of not being able to draw.
+With my comic idea underway, I still faced the issue of not being able to draw.
 I spent the last four years pursuing photography and decided to use my photos as the background for my comic.
 However, this still left the issue of somehow drawing my main character.
-I thought about buying the Apple Pencil again but was worried my drawings would still look terrible.
-Then out of nowhere, the idea of using 3D models came to me.
+I thought about buying the Apple Pencil again, but was worried that my drawings would still look terrible.
+Then, out of nowhere, the idea of using 3D models came to me.
 After that, it was just an issue of finding an application on the iPad that suited my needs.